kunalliman/Leaf-Disease-Classification/README.md

 - Test your code using `test.py` in Resources before running it in the app.

 ### Running the App
-1. Activate the base environment or create a virtual environment.
-2. Install the required dependencies using `requirements.txt`.
-    ```bash
-    pip install -r requirements.txt
-    ```

 3. Run the `app.py` code in the terminal to start the web page.
 Access the app by copying the provided localhost link.

 ## Future Scope